altunixon/wips/lns/altina_ln/ASP-52-.md

 “Yeah… … The soldiers had spent most of their strength to march such a long distance.
 It’s important that we grasped the correct timing to enter the war.”

-Regis sat on a chair inside the tent and opened a map, putting it on the table.
+Regis sat on a chair inside the tent and opened a map, putting it on the table.<br/>

-The tables and chairs were foldable and were transported together with the tent via carriage.
+The tables and chairs were foldable and were transported together with the tent via carriage.<br/>

-Altina removed her shoulder guard and breastplate while Clarisse helped her out on the belt.
+Altina removed her shoulder guard and breastplate while Clarisse helped her out on the belt.<br/>

-Currently, there were only three people in the tent.
+Currently, there were only three people in the tent.<br/>

 “That reminds me, where is Sir Jerome?”